What is Uninsured Motorist Coverage?

 Uninsured Driver Statistics

 The numbers tell a concerning story.
 According to the Insurance Research Council, 15.4% of U.S. drivers were uninsured in 2023—up from 12.4% in 2017.
 Even more striking: combined uninsured and underinsured drivers reached 33.4% in 2023, a 10 percentage-point rise since 2017.
-Underinsured rates alone grew from about 11% in 2017 to 18% in 2023, with some states like Colorado seeing underinsured rates as high as 50%.
+Underinsured rates alone grew from about 11% in 2017 to 18% in 2023, with some states seeing even higher concentrations of risk.

 The risk varies dramatically by location.
-Here's a snapshot of the most and least risky states:
+Here's a snapshot of the most and least risky states based on the IRC's most recent data:

 | State | Uninsured Rate |